 These are not chronic problems, but they are, unarguably, glitches – and take just a little of the gloss off what is otherwise an almost impeccable performance.
 If they can be ironed out, the A&norma SR25 may be able to entirely undermine the more expensive models in the Astell & Kern range – it sounds that good.

-Should you buy the Astell & Kern A&norma SR25?
+You should buy the Astell & Kern A&norma SR25 if…